 - (a) CPR Microshields;

 - (b) Sharps Containers;

 - (c) Goggles/Face Shield;

 - (d) Gloves;

 - (e) Utility Gloves;

 - (f) Protective Gowns; and

-(g) Masks.
+- (g) Masks.

-Gloves shall be worn where it is reasonably anticipated that volunteers will have hand contact with blood, other potentially infectious materials, non-intact skin, and mucous membranes.
-Volunteers are not to touch their face with gloves on, whether or not there is contamination of the glove.
+Gloves shall be worn where volunteers will have hand contact with blood, other potentially infectious materials, nonintact skin, and mucous membranes.
+Volunteers are not to touch their face with gloves on, whether there is contamination of the glove.
 Gloves should always be removed before leaving the work area and hands thoroughly washed immediately upon glove removal.
 Gloves will be available from the health officer and program directors.
 Gloves are immediately available in each cabin, first aid kits, and the "Med Shed."
 Gloves will be used for the following procedures: